golang108/git-gerrit/README.md

 Flags:
-  -b, --branch string   what remote branch want to push -p, --bypass          push to gerrit directly
+  -b, --branch string   what remote branch want to push -D, --draft           push to gerrit as drafts
-  -d, --draft           push to gerrit as drafts
+  -H, --heads           push to gerrit directly
   -h, --help            help for push
   -t, --topic string    push to gerrit with topic

 ```